jbakse/hackjack/README.md

   >Architecture Program: Swap 2 cards in play

 - Queens
+  >names: Query
-  >Query Program: Reveals cards
+Reveals cards

 - Kings
+  >name options: Archive, Backup, Restore
-  >Archive Program: Swap a card from attack deck with a position on the server
+Swap a card from attack deck with a position on the server

 ### Attack Deck